 I had to tread lightly here because collecting this type of caliber player will cost a fortune.
 The Roberto Clemente Master Set in PSA’s website has 238 required items that would fall into the 10’s of thousands of dollars to put together.
 I have wisely opted to collect the Roberto Clemente Basic Set which entails 20 required items.

 At the start of the 2018 year, I was at 0.00% complete and ranked 0 out of 170 collectors.
 I was able to find a collector through Facebook and I picked up some really nice cards at a really great price.
 It was one of those rare deals to be at the right place at the right time.
 I struck a deal for these within 45 minutes of them being posted.
 Other collectors were hot on my trails hoping the deal would fall through.
 Lucky to land these.
 I was also able to get a couple that I had in my collection crossed over from BVG to PSA.

 As of the date of this post, I am 30.00% complete and rank 135 out of 193 collectors.

 1) PSA Set Registry: (Baseball) Hall of Fame Players – Post War Rookies

-Rookie cards of Baseball Hall of Famers still remains my primary focus.
+Rookie cards of Baseball Hall of Famers still remain my primary focus.
 I’m content with the progress I’ve made with this registry in 2018 but I’m really going to double down my efforts this year.
-As of the date of this post there is 99 required items that make up this registry.
+As of the date of this post, there are 99 required items that make up this registry.
 I am 35.35% complete and rank 200th out of 425 collectors.

 So here’s to 2019!
 Happy New Year!